avatar-kaleb/100-days-of-code/log.md

 **Thoughts:**: Material UI with css in JS has been an interesting thing to learn, looking forward to it.

 **Link to work:** [Great Gatsbyjs Themes](https://greatgatsbyjsthemes.com)

+### Day 34: April, 14 2019

+**Today's Progress**: Starting to revamp on my Gatsby knowledge with a refresh.
+Today I went through the tutorials, and will continue working through all of the guides.

+**Thoughts:**: I'll be using this knowledge to do better with creating themes in the next month.